WebAssembly/component-model/design/mvp/CanonicalABI.md

     return True
 ```
 Since the order in which suspended threads are resumed is nondeterministic (see
-`Store.tick` above), once `Task.enter` suspends due to backpressure, the above
+`Store.tick` above), once `Task.enter` suspends the [current thread] due to
-definition allows the host to arbitrarily select which tasks to resume in which
+backpressure, the above definition allows the host to arbitrarily select which
-order.
-Additionally, the above definition ensures the following properties:
+threads to resume in which order.
+Additionally, the above definition ensures
+the following properties:
 * While a callee is waiting to `enter`, if the caller requests cancellation,
   the callee is immediately cancelled.
 * When backpressure is disabled then reenabled, no new tasks start, even